retrohun/bakefat/README.md

   *ibmdos.com*.
 * Windows 3.1: Boot to MS-DOS 6.22 or patched 7.1 or patched 8.0 (with
   bakefat), then run *setup.exe* of Windows 3.1.
-* Windows 95--98--ME *io.sys* and community releases based on these.
+* Windows 95--98--ME (== MS-DOS 7.0--8.0) *io.sys* and community releases
+  based on these.
 Windows ME is supported only in the multiboot.ru MSDOS8.ISO (get it from [here](http://www.multiboot.ru/download/)) MS-DOS 8.0 community release.
   It's possible to install the GUI by first booting to DOS mode (with bakefat), and then running *setup.exe*.